 I think they will say ‘you spent billions on expensive drugs and treatments but you never really took the time to ask patients and let them tell you what they actually wanted?‘

 I think they will say ‘you spent billions on expensive drugs and treatments but you never really took the time to measure the outcomes or to document what the patients who received them felt about them?
 Did no one ever tell you about the “If it isn’t written it never happened”/”what doesn’t get measured doesn’t get done” approach?‘

 I think they will say ‘you spent hundreds of millions of taxpayers money providing undocumented advice to patients that you didn’t know and had never properly listened to?‘

 I think they will say ‘it was inhumane to put signs in your hospitals to prohibit the use of mobile phones so that relatives had to ring them up on the premium rate bedside phone lines that the hospital was making commissions from?”

-I think they will say ‘you spent billions on Hospital treatments and but when patients left they weren’t being given discharge videos?’
+I think they will say ‘you spent billions on treatments in your Hospitals but when patients left these facilities they weren’t being given discharge videos?’

 I think they will say ‘you spent millions and lost billions as a result of public health exercises that failed because you thought access to care meant Mon-Fri 9-5 (closed for lunch)?‘

 UPDATE 8/9/13: I think they will say ‘it was widely accepted by Doctors that they might wing it, pretend they have a knowledge or skill that they don’t but no one imagined that documentation could enable Patients to keep a check on this behaviour‘

 UPDATE 11/9/13: I think they will say ‘it was widely accepted that Patients with chronic pain found it exhausting trying to explaining themselves and making excuses but no one imagined that providing them with documentation could help provide witness for their suffering‘